Skip to main content

 What is SaaS MVP Development?

-An MVP Development (Minimum Viable Product) is a lite version of your product that has just enough features to solve a core problem and nothing more.
+An MVP (minimum viable product) is a lite version of your product with just enough features to solve one core problem and nothing more.
+The concept, its history and worked examples are covered in our complete minimum viable product guide.

 Think of it as proof of your product’s existence.
 If it clicks with users, great!.
 You scale it.
 If not, you pivot or ditch it before wasting more time and money.